 Business can be a gateway into a number of great career choices and is a useful subsidiary subject alongside almost any degree course at university.
-Some common courses combined with Business are Law, Accounting, Economics, Journalism, English, ICT and Engineering.
+Courses commonly combined with Business Studies include: Law, Accounting, Economics, Journalism, English, ICT and Engineering.
 We live in a corporate world and the markets operate around us constantly.
 Business Studies is key to attaining highly paid and challenging roles within all sorts of exciting industries.

-Public speaking

-Teamwork

-Planning

-Communication

-Numeracy

-Creativity

-and many more...
+Public speaking Teamwork Planning Communication Numeracy Creativity and many more...